Dishwashers - because life is too short for washing up.

 What programmes does it have?

 * A quick wash is perfect for dinner parties, for example, when your starter plates are also needed for serving desserts.
-Most last 30 minutes, but Fagor's machine gets things clean in 15.
+Most last 30 minutes.

 * A delicates mode cares for glass and fine china by lowering the water pressure, and sometimes using steam to lift dirt.